 - (d) This section shall become operative on January 1, 2019.
 SEC.
-6. Section 23028 is added to the Government Code, to read: - 23028. (a) (1) In addition to any authority otherwise provided by law, the board of supervisors of any county may impose, by ordinance, a tax on the privilege of cultivating, dispensing, producing, processing, preparing, storing, providing, donating, selling, or distributing cannabis by a licensee operating pursuant to the Medical Cannabis Regulation and Control Act (Chapter 18 (commencing with Section 26000) of Division 9 of the Business and Professions Code).
-The tax may be imposed for general governmental purposes or for purposes specified in the ordinance by the board of supervisors. - (2) The board of supervisors shall specify in the ordinance proposing the tax the activities subject to the tax, the applicable rate or rates, the method of apportionment, and the manner of collection of the tax.
-A tax imposed pursuant to this section is a tax and not a fee or special assessment, and the tax is not required to be apportioned on the basis of benefit to any person or property or be applied uniformly to all taxpayers or all real property. - (3) A tax imposed by a county pursuant to this section by a county may include a transactions and use tax imposed solely for cannabis or cannabis products, which shall otherwise conform to Part 1.6 (commencing with Section 7251) of Division 2 of the Revenue and Taxation Code.
-Notwithstanding Section 7251.1 of the Revenue and Taxation Code, the tax may be imposed at any rate specified by the board of supervisors, and the tax rate authorized by this section shall not be considered for purposes of the combined tax rate limitation established by that section. - (4) The tax authorized by this section may be imposed upon any or all of the activities set forth in paragraph (1), regardless of whether the activity is undertaken individually, collectively, or cooperatively, and regardless of whether the activity is for

-1 compensation or gratuitously, as determined by the board of 2 supervisors.
+6. Section 23028 is added to the Government Code, to read: - 23028. (a) (1) In addition to any authority otherwise provided by law, the board of supervisors of any-county county, and the city council of any city, may impose, by ordinance, a tax on the privilege of cultivating, dispensing, producing, processing, preparing, storing, providing, donating, selling, or distributing cannabis by a licensee operating pursuant to the Medical Cannabis Regulation and Control Act (Chapter 18 (commencing with Section 26000) of Division 9 of the Business and Professions Code).
+The tax may be imposed for general governmental purposes or for purposes specified in the ordinance by the board of supervisors. - (2) The board of supervisors or city council shall specify in the ordinance proposing the tax the activities subject to the tax, the applicable rate or rates, the method of apportionment, and the manner of collection of the tax.
+A tax imposed pursuant to this section is a tax and not a fee or special assessment, and the tax is not required to be apportioned on the basis of benefit to any person or property or be applied uniformly to all taxpayers or all real property. - (3) A tax imposed by a county or city pursuant to this section by a county may include a transactions and use tax imposed solely for medical cannabis or medical cannabis products, which shall otherwise conform to Part 1.6 (commencing with Section 7251) of Division 2 of the Revenue and Taxation Code.
+Notwithstanding Section 7251.1 of the Revenue and Taxation Code, the tax may be imposed at any rate specified by the board of-supervisors, supervisors or city council, and the tax rate authorized by this section shall not be considered for purposes of the combined tax rate limitation established by that section. - (4) The tax authorized by this section may be imposed upon any or all of the activities set forth in paragraph (1), regardless of whether the activity is undertaken individually, collectively, or cooperatively, and regardless of whether the activity is for compensation or gratuitously, as determined by the board of supervisors.